gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 Limitations in the current OpenCL support of interest to |Gromacs| users:

-- PME GPU offload is not supported with OpenCL.
-- No Intel devices (CPUs, GPUs or Xeon Phi) are supported
+- Intel integrated GPUs are supported, but not CPUs or Xeon Phi
 - Due to blocking behavior of some asynchronous task enqueuing functions in the NVIDIA OpenCL runtime, with the affected driver versions there is almost no performance gain when using NVIDIA GPUs.